Algebraic Geometry over $C^\infty$-rings: -rings C∞-rings

-We now discuss an important class of $C^\iy$-rings, which we call {\it fair\/} $C^\iy$-rings.
-Although our term `fair' is new, we stress that the idea is already well-known, being originally introduced by Dubuc \cite{Dubu2}, \cite[Def.~11]{Dubu3}, who first recognized their significance, under the name `$C^\iy$-rings of finite type presented by an ideal of local character', and in more recent works would be referred to as `finitely generated and germ-determined $C^\iy$-rings'.
-We chose the term `fair' for its brevity, as we will be using it a lot; the intention is to suggest that `fair' $C^\iy$-rings are well behaved and nicer to work with than general $C^\iy$-rings, but `good' $C^\iy$-rings in \S\ref{ag25} are even better.
+We now discuss an important class of $C^\iy$-rings, which we call {\it fair\/} $C^\iy$-rings, for brevity.
+Although our term `fair' is new, we stress that the idea is already well-known, being originally introduced by Dubuc \cite{Dubu2}, \cite[Def.~11]{Dubu3}, who first recognized their significance, under the name `$C^\iy$-rings of finite type presented by an ideal of local character', and in more recent works would be referred to as `finitely generated\I{C-ring@$C^\iy$-ring!finitely generated} and germ-determined $C^\iy$-rings'.